IGNF/NeatMap/README.md

 - (1) the calculation of common morphological indicators on a polygon layer ;
 - (2) the classification through a k-mean method ;
 - (3) the generation of classified layouts.
-If this three steps are consecutive, they can be ran independently if a layer with the relevant attributes is provided.
+If these three steps are consecutive, they can be run independently if a layer with the relevant attributes is provided.
 For example, if you have produced your own indicators, you can directly proceed to the classification or if your features are already classified to generate a layout with them.